 What can you do with your landscaping website?

-You can post articles to your website.
+You do that by posting articles to your website.

 These articles can take the form of news or it could simply be a quick update, much like a Facebook post, showing off your latest gardening prowess.